chientrm/kadb/README.md

 - The next 8 bytes: `8` (Little Endian), `8` - `6` = `2` = length of the second value.
 - The next 6 bytes: `value1`
 - The final 2 bytes: `v2`

+### Why not just use HTTP headers?

+- HTTP headers order are not guaranteed to be retained on receiving because of network nodes interference.
+Thus, if you want to get one header, you still need to read the whole headers block, split them by `\r\n`, parse them and select the requested values.
+Furthermore, the headers size are non-determined until the first appearance of `\r\n\r\n`.
+- By composing metadata directly into the uri, we can ignore parsing the headers and body.

 ## Build debug